miso-lims/miso-lims/docs/user_manual/worksets.md

 # Worksets

 Worksets provide a way of grouping samples, libraries, and library aliquots so that they are easy to find and select when you want to work with them again.
+Worksets may specify a [category](../type_data/#workset-categories) and/or [stage](../type_data/#workset-stages) to be used for grouping and finding worksets according to responsibility or purpose.
+Both are described further in the linked articles.

 # Worksets List

 To get to the Worksets list page, click "Worksets" in the Tracking list in the menu on the left side of the screen.
-The Worksets list page is divided into two tabs.
+The Worksets list page is divided into two or more tabs.
 The "Mine" tab includes only the worksets that you created.
 The "All" tab includes all worksets created by anyone.
+If [workset categories](../type_data/#workset-categories) have been created, there will be another tab for each category, and an additional "Uncategorized" tab.
+Each workset will appear in the tab for whichever category it specifies.
 The toolbar at the top of the table contains controls for working with worksets.